Alcohol and other Substances

 Other students make an appointment because they are worried about the substance use of a roommate and/or friend at Brown.
 The friend may be having trouble keeping up academically, may be engaging in risky behaviors while using, or may have become secretive or defensive about their substance use.

 The third group of students who make appointments have some concerns about their own alcohol, or other drug, use.
 We do an assessment with them to determine the role that alcohol, or another drug, plays in their life and then help them devise an appropriate plan of action.

-While we at Psychological Services are one place for students to talk about alcohol and other drugs, some students may prefer other alternatives on campus.
+While we at CAPS are one place for students to talk about alcohol and other drugs, some students may prefer other alternatives on campus.
 The staff at the office of Health Education offer confidential appointments to discuss drug and alcohol concerns as well.
 They are located on the third floor of the Health Services building, or call 863-2794.
 Health Education also has useful information about alcohol and other drugs on its Patient Education Page.
 If alcohol use is contributing to academic difficulties, you may want to contact Dean Kathleen McSharry, Dean of Chemical Dependence, at 863-2536, or drop by 213 University Hall.